TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 sudo wget https://raw.githubusercontent.com/TRaSH-/Guides-Synology-Templates/main/docker-compose/docker-compose.yml
 ```

-??? question "What's included and What's not included"
+??? question "What's included and What's not included - [CLICK TO EXPAND]"

     This docker-compose file will have the following docker containers included.